 My trip had two goals: hike up to Wheeler Peak on Tuesday and then explore the Lehman Caves on Wednesday.
 Upon arrival, I stopped at the visitor center to pay the entrance fee and obtain a hard copy of the trail map before I proceeded.
 The woman behind the counter informed me that the park is free.
 This stunned me because I just paid $35 to enter Yosemite National Park in July.
 Perhaps it’s an incentive given the remote location?
 After she gave me the map and a copy of the park newspaper, The Bristlecone, I got back into the car and drove up a winding road to the Wheeler Peak trailhead.
 Given that I had ascended thousands of feet, the temperature dropped to about 67 degrees.
 After I put on my hiking shoes and sunscreen, I grabbed my backpack and headed off into the forest.

 Topographically speaking, the first couple miles of the trail didn’t tax my body much.
 I left the forest and passed through some beautiful meadows where I heard the buzzing of thousands of bees on the countless wildflowers.
 I couldn’t believe how loud they were, but the sound quickly became a soothing white noise.
 The sun felt so warm on my arms, and yet the breeze so cool against my face.
 As I made my way to the ridge, I knew that the hike would become far more arduous as I pressed onward.
-Since I didn’t know how my body would react to the high elevation, I occasionally stopped to drink water and rest a for a couple minutes.
+Since I didn’t know how my body would react to the high elevation, I occasionally stopped to drink water and rest.
 From a distance, you think the trail goes straight up, but you quickly realize that there are sections of switchbacks that you come to appreciate.
-Many trails can be rather “deceiving” (to quote a fellow hiker I encountered that day), in that, you climb up one ridge only find that there are more ahead.
+Many trails can be rather “deceiving” (to quote a fellow hiker I encountered), in that, you climb up one ridge only find that there are more ahead.
 It took me just shy of four hours to reach the peak (13,063 feet) where I rested for about 25 minutes before I began my descent.
 Not once did I feel nauseous, which means I don’t suffer from altitude sickness.
 This is good news because I want to go higher and farther in the years to come.
 Distance: 8.6 miles.
 Time: 6 hours, 45 minutes.
 Needless to say, I slept well that night.

 Next, on Wednesday morning I drove back out to the park for a tour of Lehman Caves, and here, the National Park Service truly delivered.
 To guarantee that I got in to see them, I made a reservation in advance.
 It only costs $11.
 My recommendation: choose the Grand Palace tour because it’s more extensive.
 Our guide really impressed me.
 She knew so much about not only the geological formations of the cave, but also the life that inhabits it.
 Sadly, decades ago people damaged portions by breaking off stalactites and writing their initials with candle soot on the ceiling.
 Fortunately, they didn’t do this in every room.
 The tour lasted an hour and forty-five minutes and I didn’t want to leave.

 Any road trip that I take will always include NPR and music.
 Thankfully, I had radio reception for much of the drive so I could listen to some of my favorite programs (e.g. All Things Considered).
 My interest has a bit to do with what I teach, but I just like being informed about world events and NPR is always my first choice for news.
 Also, Good Riddance released a great record this summer: Thoughts and Prayers.
-It contains some their best tracks since the late 1990s.
+It contains some of their best tracks in decades.
 As usual, Russ Rankin nails it with his ruminative lyrics that span the personal to the political in thematic content.
 Yes, there’s plenty of social commentary on this effort that fans will like.
 “No Safe Place” is my favorite song.
 Perhaps there’s a bit of irony here.
 The album made a perfect soundtrack for the long stretches of open road that appear unending.

 “Protect your precious heart from the undertow…”